Skip to main content

 3. Submit a Statement of Purpose with your online application.
 In this document, applicants should explain why they want to pursue further education in ISyE and discuss which UW faculty members they would be interested in doing research with during their graduate study.

-5. GRE Exam Information: The IE graduate program requires the GRE exam be taken by prospective students as part of the application.
+5. GRE Exam Information: The program requires the GRE exam be taken by prospective students as part of the application.
 Note there are no specific scoring guidelines for the exam as the GRE is only one part of consideration for admission into the program.
 Please note: Exam information must be valid at start date of the semester that you are applying for (nonexpired).

 7. Upload your resume in your application.